torrocus/torrocus/README.md

-# Experienced Full-Stack Developer | Performance & Security Consultant
+# Ruby Performance & Security Consultant

 Hi there! 👋

-I'm a seasoned full-stack developer with over a dozen years of experience, specializing in **Ruby** and full-stack web development.
+I'm a seasoned web app developer with over a dozen years of experience, specializing in **Ruby**.
-My expertise extends beyond Ruby on Rails, encompassing various Ruby frameworks and applications.
+My expertise extends beyond Ruby on Rails, encompassing various Ruby frameworks.
+I prioritize high-quality code and solid tests to ensure optimal user experiences.
+I automate processes for continuous integration, minimizing human errors.
+In every project, I focus on performance. security, and future scalability.

 Currently, I'm actively seeking new and exciting projects. 🕵 Don't hesitate to reach out.